jeroenmoons/drl_banana/Report.md

 | output (FC)   | 4 (action space size)  |

 The algorithm as outlined above reached a solution for the original goal of 13+ in less than 200 iterations.
-It seems to max out around 16.5 which it is able to reach in about
+It seems to max out around 16.5 which it is able to reach in about 650 episodes.

 _Training output on the original goal of 13+:_
 ```